 As stated in the introduction, the issue of establishing appropriate institutional and organisational infrastructures is seen as a crucial key for achieving sustainability in any society.
 In a theoretical sense, "institutions are the rules of the game in a society or, more formally, the humanly devised constraints that shape human interaction" (North, 1990).
 Institutions are the formal and informal rules, norms and standards guiding human choices and behaviour.
 It also includes implementation aspects such as enforcement mechanisms.
 Agencies, organisations and persons are actors.
 North uses the analogy of a football match.
-The institution in society and the cadastre plays a most important role to make the institution of real property right work by facilitating and reducing the costs in a variety of transactions such as land transfers, land taxation and control of land use and land development.
+The institutions are the rules of the game; the teams and players are the actors.
+Property right is such an institution in society and the cadastre plays a most important role to make the institution of real property right work by facilitating and reducing the costs in a variety of transactions such as land transfers, land taxation and control of land use and land development.